denisgualda/Backup-wordpress-and-MySql-files-to-dropbox-automatized-with-linux-crontab---SHELL-SCRIPT/README.md

 Backup to dropbox from web server content and bbdd copy(debian-apache-mysql)

-- Make a backup of your webserver content and Mysqle Data base data.
+- Make backup of your webserver content and Mysqle Data base data.

 - First make a mysqldump to create mysqle backup.